1. AION guide

 • Performance data for NGS tertiary analysis is limited by the lack of standardized benchmarking sets with validation cohorts that might not reflect real-world diversity (genetic backgrounds, etc.).
 Inconsistent data quality from different sequencing platforms and GDPR restrictions on data access further complicate the benchmarking process.

-• Limitations regarding the availability of validation data sets for certain variant types (eg. CNVs/SV, n=16) shall be taken into consideration when evaluating these data as well as other limitations related to the state of the art benchmarking validation approach for NGS analysis (see limitations section for more details).
+• Limitations regarding the availability of validation data sets for certain variant types (eg. CNVs/SV) shall be taken into consideration when evaluating these data as well as other limitations related to the state of the art benchmarking validation approach for NGS analysis (see limitations section for more details).

 • AION’s clinical performance validation methodology is subjected to continuous improvement and to reference data set collection refinement by addition of novel gold set standards and/or real-world-data (CNV/SV variants limitation).

-Results gathered in the tables above are representative of AION’s analytical and clinical performance and obtained from AION version v.3.10.0.0.
-Data updated on December 20th, 2024.
+Results gathered in the tables above are representative of AION’s analytical and clinical performance and obtained from AION version v.3.16.1.0.
+Data updated on August 15th, 2025.

 For more information see the white paper “Enhancing Rare Disease Diagnostics: Updated Performance Evaluation and Advancements of the AION AI-Driven Variant Interpretation Platform” available at the Nostos Genomic’s website Nostos Genomics - Latest News (nostos-genomics.com), under the section of Resources/Whitepapers